PaperMtn/slack-watchman-enterprise-grid/README.md

 ## About Slack Watchman for Enterprise Grid

-Slack Watchman for Enterprise Grid uses the Slack Enterprise Grid DLP API to look for potentially sensitive data exposed in your Slack Enterprise.
+Slack Watchman for Enterprise Grid uses the Slack Enterprise Grid DLP API to look for potentially exposed secrets and sensitive data in Slack Enterprise Grid.

 **Note**: Slack Watchman for Enterprise Grid is designed for Enterprise Grid subscribers of Slack only.
 If you use Slack without an Enterprise subscription, you can use the standard version of [Slack Watchman](https://github.com/PaperMtn/slack-watchman)